ethstorage/ethstorage-doc/es-node/mining.md

 ## Proof of Random Access (PoRA)

 To achieve decentralized storage for large dynamic datasets, a crucial factor is the construction of an on-chain oracle to estimate the number of replicas for each shard.
 In other words, we utilize a proof of replication algorithm to encourage nodes to host the data of each shard.
 Nodes that demonstrate the replication of the data shard over time are then rewarded.
-The reward for each shard is dispersed to nodes that can prove the replication via the process of Proof of Random Access (PoRA).
+The reward for each shard is dispersed to nodes that can prove the replication via the process of PoRA.

-The objective of the Proof of Random Access is to provide information about the number of read IO operations (in MIN IO SIZE terms, e.g., 4096 for most SSDs) performed over the shard data over time.
-The Proof of Random Access is a mining process that heavily depends on read IO operations performed on shard data.
+The objective of the PoRA is to provide information about the number of read IO operations (in MIN IO SIZE terms, e.g., 4KB for most SSDs) performed over the shard data over time.
+The PoRA is a mining process that heavily depends on read IO operations performed on shard data.
 Like proof of work mining, the storage contract keeps a dynamic difficulty parameter for each shard and adjusts it after accepting the submission result of the PoRA.
 Therefore, we can estimate the number of replicas of the shard by comparing the hash rate (read IO rate) to the read IO rate of the most mining-economical storage devices (e.g., 1TB NVME SSD).

 For instance, if the oracle reports 10,000,000 4KB read IOs per second and a typical NVME SSD can provide 500,000 4KB read IOs per second, we can estimate that approximately 20 disks are hosting the shard data in the network.